Heat Transfer Today

 The usual treatment of heat exchanger thermal design and analysis is based on two analysis-based solution methods applied to the governing, coupled heat balance equations.
 For all but the simplest configurations, the solution of these differential equations by analytical means is challenging .
 For this reason, the analytical results have been graphed in non-dimensional form.
 Engineers have used the resulting charts routinely for the past three quarters of a century.
 The LMTD method is commonly used for heat exchanger design, that is, determining the required thermal size.
 Similarly, the Effectiveness – NTU method is used for performance calculations.

 Unfortunately, the charts and equations associated with these two methods do not give a complete picture of what is happening inside the exchanger, only a single overall measure.
 In this two-part module, our algorithm solves the same governing heat balance equations in real time in discretized form using modern numerical techniques.
 The result is the same “bottom line” results as the traditional methods, but also a complete picture of what is happening within the device.
-In addition, not having to look up a “correction factor” manually means the user can test parameters at will until an improved design is had.
+In addition, not having to look up a “correction factor” manually means the user can test parameters at will until an improved design is found.

 Module Description